Requirements for Payments to Foreign Nationals, Nonresident Aliens (NRAs)

-This directive establishes the proper methods of making employment, independent contractor/honorarium, fellowship, and foreign corporation payments to foreign nationals and nonresident aliens (NRAs).
+This directive establishes the proper methods of making employment, independent contractor/honorarium, and fellowship payments to foreign nationals and nonresident aliens (NRAs).

 Reason for Directive